mtford90/siesta/md/docs.md

 ### listen

-`this.listen` will listen to events from any of:
+`this.on` will listen to events from any of:

 * `Collection`
 * `Model`